chopfitzroy/blog/src/posts/learning-haskell-part-two.md

 ### Takeaway 🍜

 I got excited and tried to jumped straight into [FizzBuzz](https://www.tomdalling.com/blog/software-design/fizzbuzz-in-too-much-detail/) before I had learnt about type signatures or `Either` or even how `GHCi` printed values to the console and I paid for it.
-Now I learnt loads a long the way and I don't mind this sort of haphazard approach as it helps me to better retain information and challenges my way of thinking.
+I learnt loads a long the way and I don't mind this sort of haphazard approach as it helps me to better retain information and challenges my way of thinking.
 However if you are just starting out I recommend sticking to the order of whatever resource you are using as it doesn't take much to find yourself completely overwhelmed by concepts... 🤯

 ### Wrapping up 🎁